 How the ALU Works with Other Components

-Part of Arithmetic Logic Unit (ALU) — GCSE Computer Science
+Part of Arithmetic Logic Unit (ALU) · GCSE GCSE Computer Science revision

 This key facts covers How the ALU Works with Other Components within Arithmetic Logic Unit (ALU) for GCSE Computer Science.
-Revise Arithmetic Logic Unit (ALU) in Systems Architecture for GCSE Computer Science with 15 exam-style questions and 12 flashcards.
-This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
-It is section 5 of 6 in this topic.
+Revise Arithmetic Logic Unit (ALU) in 3.4 Computer Systems for GCSE Computer Science with 15 exam-style questions and 12 flashcards.
+This topic appears regularly enough that it should still be part of a steady revision cycle.
+It is section 5 of 7 in this topic.
 Use this key facts to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position